Enroll Today and Receive a 60% Discount Off Our Classroom-Based Course Rates!

 Self-Study Online Training

-This comprehensive course brings incident response and network forensic core competencies to advanced levels by presenting students with 16 detailed learning objectives.
-Students will be provided with both experiential knowledge and practical skills that simulate real-world scenarios, investigations, and recovery of evidentiary data in systems and networks.
-Students will cover topics such as Incident Response Management, Live Data Collection, Analysis Methodology, and Malware Triage.
-Practical lab exercises utilize the Project Ares® Cyber Range and Wireshark network protocol analyzer software.
+This training course brings Incident Response core competencies to advanced levels by presenting students with 16 detailed learning objectives.
+Students will be provided with the knowledge and the practical skills needed to investigate and respond to network and system incidents.
+With a specific focus on the identification and remediation of incidents involving host and network devices, students will cover topics such as Threat Intelligence Collection, Investigative Techniques, Creating Playbooks, and Malware Triage.
+Lab exercises utilize the Project Ares® Cyber Range and Wireshark network protocol analyzer software.

 Register Today for the Online Self-Paced Course

-The Certified Network Forensic Analysis Manager course is a component of the career progression track that supports the required Categories, Specialty Areas and Work Roles as defined by the National Initiative for Cybersecurity Education (NICE) Cybersecurity Workforce Framework.
+The Certified Cyber Incident Response Manager course is a component of the career progression track that supports the required Categories, Specialty Areas and Work Roles as defined by the National Initiative for Cybersecurity Education (NICE) Cybersecurity Workforce Framework.
 It provides a common language to speak about cyber roles and jobs and can be referenced to define professional requirements in cybersecurity.

 Course Outline and Knowledge Points